awsdocs/amazon-aurora-user-guide/doc_source/USER_PerfInsights.Enabling.md

 To use Performance Insights, you must enable it on your DB instance\.

+If you use Performance Insights together with Aurora Global Database, you must enable Performance Insights individually for the DB instances in each AWS Region\.
+For details, see [Performance Insights for Aurora Global Database](aurora-global-database.md#aurora-global-database-pi)\.

 ## Console<a name="USER_PerfInsights.Enabling.Console"></a>

 You can use the console to enable Performance Insights when you create a new DB instance\.
 You can also modify a DB instance to enable Performance Insights\.